 Is boiling water enough to make it drinkable?

-Yes, if the only problem are organic contaminants.
+Yes, if the only problem is organic contaminants.

 Under favorable circumstances, boiling water is enough to make tap water drinkable providing that it’s not contaminated with pollutants such as pesticides and herbicides.